 Consistent with rapidly-changing local fire codes in various jurisdictions, the Association requires that one "ABC"-rated fire extinguisher be constantly available within 10-15 feet of the grill at all times.
 In addition, from grill startup to complete cool down, grills must be moved from against the building walls and utilized only at the furthest distances possible from the building wall next to deck railings.
 Owners are reminded that periodic cleaning of gas grills is required to avoid grease fires and "flare-ups".

 - C. Railings: Towels, bathing suits, and other clothing may not be placed over deck railings for any purpose.
 Decorative items and plants may not be placed unsecured on such railings.
-Sitting on all deck railings is prohibited for Owner safety and liability prevention reasons. - D. Deck Signs and Decorations: No signs of any kind are permitted on deck railings.
-Any deck signage/decorations must be limited to 2-3 and avoid bold colors, but utilize colors complimentary to building siding, door, and trim colors. - E. Deck Ceilings: Following review and written approval by the Association Manager, Owners may, at their sole expense, install under-deck ceilings utilizing Association-approved materials, colors, and installation methods.
+Sitting on all deck railings is prohibited for Owner safety and liability prevention reasons. - Decorative Deck Lights, Signs, and Decorations: Decorative lighting on or around decks may be installed by owners on individual decks, but only in a manner which does not bother adjoining/surrounding deck owners.
+Such lighting may be used while an owner is occupying the unit but must be turned off when the owner leaves the unit for more than 24 hours.
+No signs of any kind are permitted on deck railings.
+Any deck wall signage/decorations must be limited to 2-3 and avoid bold colors, but utilize colors complementary to building siding, door, and trim color. - E. Deck Ceilings: Following review and written approval by the Association Manager, Owners may, at their sole expense, install under-deck ceilings utilizing Association-approved materials, colors, and installation methods.
 Such under-deck ceilings remain the property and obligation of the Owner, including all costs for cleaning, maintenance, and repair.
 The installation of ceiling fans and ceiling lighting is permitted so long as electrical supply line and equipment installations comply with all applicable local building codes.
-The Owner is responsible for obtaining any locally-required permits. - F. Deck Exterior Closets: The storage of propane tanks and partial or full gasoline cans and other flammable liquids in deck closets is not permitted for fire safety and insurance compliance reasons. - G. Music Systems: No permanent speakers or other audio/TV devices may be installed on decks. - H. Deck Screens: Following review and written approval by the Association Manager, Owners may use either temporary sun/privacy screens or install permanent roll-up sun/privacy screens.
+The Owner is responsible for obtaining any locally-required permits. - F. Deck Exterior Closets: The storage of propane tanks and partial or full gasoline cans and other flammable liquids in deck closets is not permitted for fire safety and insurance compliance reasons. - G. Music Systems: No permanent speakers or other audio/TV devices may be installed on deck. - H. Deck Screens: Following review and written approval by the Association Manager, Owners may use either temporary sun/privacy screens or install permanent roll-up sun/privacy screens.
 All such screen assemblies must be securely attached either to the deck posts, deck ceiling, or above deck joists.
 The color of such screens is subject to approval by the Association.
 Bold colors are discouraged.
 When not in use, such screens must be stored in the rolled-up position or removed and stored out of sight.
 Installation of permanent insect screening is not permitted.
-No solid clear or smoked sun or wind protection panels may be installed on deck ceilings.

-I. Deck Replacements and Extensions: The Board permits all Owners on one side of a building to agree to fund the extension/enlargement of exterior decks.
-The specific obligations and responsibilities of building Owners are enumerated in the "Owner-Association Deck Enlargement Contract" document available from the Association Office.
+No solid clear or smoked sun or wind protection panels may be installed on deck ceilings. - I. Deck Replacements and Extensions: The Board permits all Owners on one side of a building to agree to fund the extension/enlargement of exterior decks.
+The specific obligations and responsibilities of building Owners are enumerated in the "Owner-Association Deck Enlargement

+Contract" document available from the Association Office.
 The removal of existing deck closets during such projects is permitted and should be requested/specified during the initial design phase.

 All Owners with enlarged decks are subject to increased deck maintenance and repair costs established by the Association Board in proportion to the size of enlarged decks to original decks.
-The obligation for such increased deck maintenance and repair costs will be transferred to any new unit Owner through inclusion of this obligation in all unit sale closing paperwork, including the Resale Certificate.